 Substantial arches frame the tires to promote the rugged look, while a gentle upward curve in the body mirrors the downward slope of the glass from the front door back, all meeting up above the rear wheel.
 Adornment is thoughtfully limited to chrome door handles and window trim, with no cladding to hold road salt or eventually fall off.

-The 2010 MDX an inch longer than the 2007-2009 but all other dimensions remain the same.
-Relatively speaking, the Q7, X5 and GL-Class are all notably longer, the Volvo XC90 and 5-seat Lexus RX and Mercedes ML-Class almost the same.
-A three-seat-row Escalade or Yukon Denali is much larger.
+The MDX is a tidy size.
+The Audi Q7, BMW X5 and Mercedes GL are all notably longer, while the Volvo XC90 and 5-seat Lexus RX and Mercedes ML almost the same.
+A three-seat-row Cadillac Escalade or GMC Yukon Denali is much larger.

 Acura's power tailgate system can be operated either from the key remote key fob, a button on the driver's door panel, or from a button located inside the tailgate.
 The tailgate motor is in the D-pillar, not the roof, which yields more headroom for the third-row occupants.
 The tailgate can also be operated manually.